Readygaga/Port-waterway-MLworkshop-RL-routing/README.md

 The file with the name NSGA is not part of the reinforcement learning.
 So, just leave it as it is.

-The file with name Env_training_testing is the file that includes all the code to set up a training environment, testing the environment, training of an agent, testing etc. In case you prefer to work in one script.
+The file with name Env_training_testing is the file that includes all the code to set up a training environment, testing the environment, training of an agent, and testing etc. In case you prefer to work in one script.

 The file with the name envRL_noMask is the file without the masking function.
 Training a proper agent will take much longer time without the masking function.
 I include this file in case you want to try it out.